adityapk00/zqw-docs/docs/troubleshooting.md

 ![zec-qt-wallet connections](images/connections.png)

-You can also find this information in the **zcashd** tab on the main menu (if you are running the embedded `zcashd`) and it will list the number of connections to other peers which should be greater than 0.
+You can also find this information in the **zcashd** tab on the main menu (if you are running the embedded `zcashd`) and it will list the number of connections to other peers, which should be greater than 0.
 If you do not have any connections then check your internet connection, then check that the [ports required](/troubleshooting/#zcashd-ports) for `zcashd` are not blocked and that you have not specified a TOR connection in the options but do not have TOR running.

 If you are still having issues, then look in the [debug log](/troubleshooting/#the-zcashd-debug-log) to identify any error messages.